Senior Thesis Guidelines

 Your thesis work will count for 1.5 credits: one unit for RE406 and one-half unit for RE405.
 You will receive a single Thesis grade.
 In determining your grade, your advisor will consider your participation in the entire process (including prepared, engaged attendance at required events, and regular meetings with your advisor), your final written work, and your performance in the oral examination.

-The length of the thesis should be between 10,000 and 11,000 words, including notes and bibliography.
+The thesis should be submitted as a single document, including title page, abstract, and bibliography.
+The total length of the work should be between 10,000 and 11,000 words, including notes and bibliography.
 Proper citation (Chicago style) is essential, including a complete bibliography of sources consulted; use footnotes rather than endnotes.
 The work should be double-spaced, 12 point, in Times, Times New Roman, or Arial font, with 1” margins.
 All theses should be submitted electronically to Tutt Library following the instructions on the Library’s homepage.

 Summary of Thesis Schedule